CedarGroveStudios/RangeIndex/README.md

 Parameters:

-- `slice` – The size of an index output slice.
+- `size` – The size of an index output slice.
 Can be any positive or negative value other than zero.
 Defaults to `1.0`.

 #### `hysteresis(hyst_factor=0.25)`